GoogleCloudPlatform/serverless-spark-workshop/README.md

 Google Cloud customers have used our auto-scaling, serverless Spark to boost productivity and reduce infrastructure costs.<br>

-This repo contains hands-on labs for [Serverless Spark on GCP use cases](https://cloud.google.com/solutions/spark) for data engineers and data scientists.<br>
+This repository contains Serverless Spark on GCP hands-on labs built around common use cases.
+By doing these labs, data engineers and data scientists with Apache Spark experience will ramp up faster on [Serverless Spark on GCP](https://cloud.google.com/dataproc-serverless/docs).<br>

-This [repo](https://github.com/GoogleCloudPlatform/dataproc-templates/blob/main/README.md) contains Dataproc Serverless ready-to-use, config driven Spark templates.
+Check out this [repository](https://github.com/GoogleCloudPlatform/dataproc-templates/blob/main/README.md) for Dataproc Serverless ready-to-use, config driven Spark templates for solving simple, but large, in-Cloud data tasks, including data import/export/backup/restore and bulk API operations.

 # Feedback From Serverless Spark Users
 - "Serverless Spark is so much easier than traditional cluster based products."<br>